• Skip to primary navigation

 • 1 pinch salt

-• 1 tbsp vegan butter or coconut oil
+• 1 tablespoon vegan butter or coconut oil

 • 3 cloves garlic crushed and peeled